Applying to Academic Enrichment Programs

 Step 7.
 Register yourself for your class(es).
 Please ensure you have back-up courses selected in case your initial choices are full.

 English Language Proficiency: While applicants are not required to submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores, an applicant's English proficiency should be equivalent to 90 or above on the Internet-based TOEFL or at least 6.5 on the IELTS.
+Students are expected to participate in classroom discussions.

 Visa Requirement: International students should be aware that participation in the Pre-College Programs does not constitute the basis for securing a student visa.
 Past participants have had success in obtaining Visitor (B) visas to participate in our program, because the program comprises a short recreational course of study and is not for credit toward a degree or academic certificate.
 Visit the U.S. Department of State’s website for more information on their policy on short periods of recreational study.